From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Derivation of non-Hermitian squeezing Hamiltonian

 \section{Derivation of non-Hermitian squeezing Hamiltonian}

-This section presents detailed derivations of the non-Hermitian Hamiltonian for squeezing in the single-mode and double-mode systems in Eqs.~(\ref{HamNHsing}) and (\ref{HamTwo}), respectively, from the Lindblad master equation.
+This section presents detailed derivations of the non-Hermitian squeezing Hamiltonian for the single-mode and double-mode systems in Eqs.~(\ref{HamNHsing}) and (\ref{HamTwo}), respectively, from the adjoint Lindblad master equation.
 The quantum jump terms are fully retained throughout the derivations.
+Also, the consistency between the non-Hermitian Schr\"odinger equation and the Lindblad master equation is numerically confirmed in the single-mode case.